datahub-project/datahub/docs/how/delete-metadata.md

 1. Leave these aspects untouched in the database, and soft-delete the entity.
 A re-ingestion of these entities will result in this additional metadata becoming visible again in the UI, so you don't lose any of your work.
 2. The datahub cli will save information about these unsafe entities as a CSV for operators to later review and decide on next steps (keep or remove).

-The rollback command will report how many entities have such aspects and save as a CSV the urns of these entities under a rollback reports directory, which defaults to `rollback_reports` under the current directory where the cli is run, and can be configured further using the `--reports-dir` command line arg.
+The rollback command will report how many entities have such aspects and save as a CSV the urns of these entities under a rollback reports directory, which defaults to `rollback_reports` under the current directory where the cli is run, and can be configured further using the `--report-dir` command line arg.

 The operator can use `datahub get --urn <>` to inspect the aspects that were left behind and either keep them (do nothing) or delete the entity (and its aspects) completely using `datahub delete --urn <urn> --hard`.
 If the operator wishes to remove all the metadata associated with these unsafe entities, they can re-issue the rollback command with the `--nuke` flag.